ppettert/ToDoList/README.md

 ### TODO

-There are much room for improvements.
+There is much room for improvements.
 Focus was to finish the core functionality in time.

 It would be much nicer if I could navigate in the list, instead of entering line number.